-In our best gaming chairs guide you'll find products from the world's most respected manufacturers including Vertagear, GTOMega, Nobelchairs and Secretlab.
+As such, in our best gaming chairs guide you'll find products from the world's most respected manufacturers, including Vertagear, GTOMega, Nobelchairs and Secretlab among others.
 But we haven't just packed our guide with hyper-expensive gaming thrones.
 We've included gaming chairs for different body types and sizes, for younger gamers and for rooms where the chair needs to blend in with the rest of the decor.
 And of course, we've selected chairs to suit every kind of budget.

 No matter what kind of chair you get, it's crucial that it makes you feel your best when you're playing: it should be comfortable for even the most protracted session, and you should be able to customise it to suit your body and your preferred sitting style.
 There's not much point in shelling out for one of the best gaming monitors, a great gaming laptop and a brilliant gaming headset if you're going to sit in front of them with a substandard chair.